yona13/odin-calculator/README.md

 # odin-calculator
 Odin Foundations Project 5 - Calculator

-## Iteration 1 - UI Complete
+## Iteration 3 - Code & UI Clean Up
-- A lot of the functionality is there, however I'm considering changing some of it.
+ - Idea behind processing operations is largely the same as in iteration 2
+ - Cleaned up main and calculator code, and removed input-parser
+ - Reduced some buttons and input divs
+ - Link to current version: yona13.github.io/odin-calculator

-## Iteraton 2 - Operation Handling
+## Iteration 2 - Operation Handling
  - Improvement on how operations are handled
  - Operations are considered as scaled lists of real numbers that should be summed together
  - i.e. -9.2 * 7 - 6 / 2 + 1 + 1